mbo0000/Personal-Projects/DataAnalyticTopSkills/README.md

 ![chart](https://github.com/mbo0000/Portfolio/blob/main/DataAnalyticTopSkills/charts/top_tools?raw=true)

-SQL appears on ~56% of the total 300+ job posts with Excel and Tableau in the high 40s%.
+SQL appears on ~56% of the total 300+ job posts with Excel and Tableau in the high 40s% and mid 30s%.

 ### Conclusion
 No surprises here in Silicon Valley.
 The top skills are SQL, Excel(or spreadsheet), and Tableau respectively.
 The 4th place is Python.

-For newly college graduates and beginners, these should be the top skills to master before applying for any entry-level data analyst job.
+For newly college graduates and beginners, these should be the top skills to focus on when applying for any entry-level data analyst job.

 ## NOTE:
 Data scraped from Linkedin was performed in early October - 2021.
 The scraping process may no longer be applicable with the platform updates.